Are You Our Next

 Are you our next amazing intern?
 Are you excited to roll up your sleeves and do the actual work you hope to learn more about?
 UIE’s intern program is designed to immerse you in our day-to-day activity, get you to learn by doing, and see the immediate effects of your efforts.
-Our paid internships, onsite in North Andover, MA, last 4 to 6 months.
+Our paid internships—onsite in North Andover, MA—are 6 months in duration.

 We take our internships seriously, and promise you’ll be kept busy honing your craft.
 There’s no cleaning the coffee maker or licking of envelopes.
 Though, we do ask you to stock the Rockstar Energy drink in the fridge.